 - Check-in on your child regularly.

 - Don’t post anything online about them being home alone.
-Your kids should do the same, and for their safety avoid posting about being alone.
+Your kids should do the same, and avoid posting about being alone for their safety.

 - Tell them to screen calls and only pick up the phone for someone they know.